holgerflick/delphiexamples/README.md

-# delphiexamples
-Assorted Delphi examples from videos and tutorials
+# Assorted Delphi examples grouped by framework

+For an overview of all examples, select a framework folder.
+That folder will contain a readme with a list of its exampkes.

+## FNC

+Framework Neutral Components from TMS Software.